antonioortegajr/Funafuti-Brass-Quail-/docs/notes/intro.md

 potential to build features for clients.
 And today we are going to look at the basics of those calls and brand new calls.

+ In the end you will have applied javascript and run php a few times over.

+ So this is going to be fun.

+If you already know JS or PHP really well there still should be some new stuff you.

 If everyone can open up a browser.
 I suggest Chrome.